 For the past two weeks, I have been fixing FrameMaker document graphics.
-Most of the documents I am working with are the same ones I mentioned in Boilerplate.
 The problem is that the graphics contained in those documents do not conform to company standards in multiple ways.
 In order to conform to company standards a FrameMaker graphic needs to be:

 - Published as a postscript file or (more frequently) a Microsoft Visio file.

 - Given a standardized name/file number that appears in the bottom right corner of the graphic.

 - Stored in Documentum in a special graphics archive.